vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 ### Result presentation and snippeting

-How results are presented to the user is commonly overlooked when introducing semantic search, and most vector search databases do not support snippeting or highlighting.
+How results are presented to the user is commonly overlooked when introducing semantic search, and most [vector databases](https://blog.vespa.ai/will-vector-dbs-dislodge-search-engines/) do not support snippeting or highlighting.
 With Vespa, developers can display the best matching paragraph when displaying articles on the search result page using the _closest_ feature combined with match-features.
 Vespa also supports [dynamic